EU ministers make breakthrough on coronavirus economic response | DW | 09.04.2020

 "Excellent accord between the European finance ministers," tweeted France's Bruno La Maire.

-EU heavyweights France and Germany had been working on a solution to fight economic consequences of the coronavirus pandemic, as EU finance ministers were set to negotiate on Thursday afternoon.
+EU heavyweights France and Germany had been working on a solution to address economic consequences of the coronavirus pandemic, with EU finance ministers negotiating into Thursday evening.

+Germany's Finance Minister Olaf Scholz praised the decision as a "great day of European solidarity."

+He said that the plan provides "three strong answers" to the crisis, including aid to small and mid-sized businesses through the European Investment Bank, short-term work programs for the labor force, and loans to affected states through the European Stability Mechanism.

+Credit lines to the European Stability Mechanism "will be available until COVID-19 crisis is over" according to a draft document cited by Reuters.

+Spain's representative Nadia Calvino also said a "good deal" was reached and would provide a "triple security network for workers, companies and states."

-The ministers were unable to come up with a solution at the marathon-length talks on Wednesday, reportedly due to the Netherlands wanting tougher conditions for member states to take cheap loans.
+The ministers had been unable to come up with a solution at the marathon-length talks on Wednesday, reportedly due to the Netherlands wanting tougher conditions for member states to take cheap loans.

-"We are very close to an agreement," said the group's chairman Mario Centeno, just before the conference was set to start.
-"I trust - I still trust - that this time we will all rise to the occasion."

-"The Netherlands will need to move a bit, otherwise it won't work again," one eurozone official involved in the talks told the Reuters news agency.
-"That will be critical.
-There are many calls going on, at all levels."

 Read more: Opinion: EU must address pandemic's effects on economies

-"We're trying to do the maximum to help to bring the negotiations to a successful conclusion," Rutte told reporters in the Hague.

-The EU countries agree on the need for a large recovery fund but have so far failed to agree whether or not the loans should be conditioned on financial reforms.
-The EU states are also at loggerheads on how to finance the fund itself, with Italy, Spain, France and other, mostly southern EU countries, wanting a joint borrowing scheme and countries like Germany, the Netherlands, Finland and Austria opposing the so-called "coronabonds" idea.
+The EU countries had been at odds on whether or not the loans should be conditioned on financial reforms.
+The EU states were also at loggerheads on how to finance the fund itself, with Italy, Spain, France and other, mostly southern EU countries, wanting a joint "coronabonds" borrowing scheme that Germany, the Netherlands, Finland and Austria opposed.

+The European Investment Bank will now support EU companies with €200 billions in loans, according to eurogroup chairman Mario Centeno.
+The EU leaders would try to have ESM crisis support operational in two weeks, he added.

 Read more: Coronabonds and the idea of European financial unity